MuxuanHe/MuxuanHe.github.io/index.md

 title: "Home"
 ---

-I'm a fourth-year PhD student in linguistics at the University of Southern California.
+Hi!
+I'm Muxuan, a fourth-year PhD student in linguistics at the University of Southern California.

-My research interests are primarily in phonology, morphology, and experimental/lab phonology.
-I'm advised by [Stephanie Shih](https://stephsus.github.io/) and [Louis Goldstein](https://sail.usc.edu/~lgoldste/me/), and I'm especially interested in the relationship between the phonological grammar and the lexicon.
-Much of my research focuses on the phonological and lexical representations of morphologically complex words.
-I've worked extensively on the phonology of affixed words, and have most recently concentrated my work on phonological exceptionality and its association with particular affixes.
+As a psycholinguist, I study how comprehenders/listeners perceive and process information received, espeically at the pragmatics level.
+Some of the questions that leads to include whether different kinds of information treated equally and what do comprehenders actually gain from the information received.
+In my research, I work with behavioral data that uncovers real-time sentence processing and off-line sentence interpretation that probes pragmatic inferences.
+A key aspect of my work also involves computational methods, such as probalistic modeling, to make explicit predictions about recursive reasoning in communication.

-Before starting at USC, I received a BA and MA from Michigan State University.
-For my MA, I studied phonotactic acceptability judgments using experimental methods from speech perception and was advised by [Karthik Durvasula](https://karthikdurvasula.gitlab.io/).
+I also have started to work on phonetics (both learning and doing research), particularly devoted to my beloved and unstudied dialect, <i>Wuxue</i> Mandarin.